 The vision community has put tremendous efforts into 3D object modeling over the past decade, and has achieved many impressive breakthroughs.
 However, there is still a large gap between the current state of the art and industrial needs for 3D vision.
 One of the major reasons is that existing 3D shape benchmarks provide only 3D shapes with dreamlike or no textures.
 Another imperfection is that there is no large-scale dataset in which 3D models exactly match the objects in images.
 These are insufficient for comprehensive and subtle research in areas such as texture recovery and transfer, which is required to support industrial production.

-The goal of the workshop is to conclude state-of-the-art 3D geometry and vision algorithms, to facilitate innovative research on high-quality 3D shape understanding and generation, and to build a bridge between academic research and 3D applications in industry.
-To support this goal, we will release 3D-FUTURE (3D FUrniture shape with TextURE), which contains 20,000+ clean and realistic synthetic scenes in 5,000+ diverse rooms.
-The scenes involve 10,000+ unique industrial 3D instances of furniture with high-resolution informative textures developed by professional designers.
-Building on 3D-FUTURE, we propose the Alibaba 3D Artificial Intelligence Challenge 2020 with three tracks: 1) Cross-domain image-based 3D shape retrieval, 2) 3D object reconstruction, and 3) Instance segmentation.
-In addition, a discussion panel is included in the workshop to provide a forum for potential valuable research topics such as the recovery of both 3D shape and texture from 2D images.
+The goal of the workshop is to facilitate innovative research on high-quality 3D shape understanding and generation, and to build a bridge between academic research and 3D applications in industry.
+Towards this goal, we release 3D-FUTURE (3D FUrniture shape with TextURE) which contains 20,240 photo-realistic synthetic images captured in 5,000 diverse scenes, and 9,992 involved unique industrial 3D CAD shapes of furniture with high-resolution informative textures developed by professional designers.
+Building on 3D-FUTURE, we propose the Alibaba 3D Artificial Intelligence Challenge 2020 with three tracks: 1) Image-based 3D shape retrieval, 2) 3D object reconstruction, and 3) instance segmentation.
+In addition, a discussion panel is included in the workshop to provide a forum for potential research topics such as recovery of both 3D shape and texture from 2D images.

 Cross-domain Image-based 3D Shape Retrieval